EmaGugli/Portfolio/find_shortest_route/README.md

 Using the information provided I'll build two main functionalities:
 - *Shortest ordered route*: given an input of a starting node, an arbitrary number of other nodes and a distance type (time, space, graph distance) the algorithm will provide the shortest ordered route and plot it on a map.
 - *Shortest route*: given an input of a starting node, an arbitrary number of other nodes and a distance type (time, space, graph distance) the algorithm will provide the shortest route necessary to visit all nodes and plot it on a map.

+n.b If the map is not shown correctly in the notebook you can find it in the data directory.